 MACN Incident Sharing

 MACN uses this data to analyze trends in frequency of incidents, allowing MACN to target collective action efforts and engage with governments.
 It has been a successful way to facilitate a constructive dialogue in meetings with governments and other stakeholders.
-Reporting is anonymous and non-attributable: It is not possible for anyone to identify who has submitted a report, and the incident does not include details that would identify specific dates, ships, or individuals.
+Reporting is anonymous and non-attributable: It is not possible for anyone to identify who has submitted a report, and the report does not include details that would identify ships or individuals.

 MACN invites both members and non-members to share details of corrupt demands or threats.
 Companies wishing to share data on incidents have the following two options.